- Serving Size: 2.5g /cup

 - Origin: Various

 Our smokiest teas in a single blend.
 The smoke aroma is heavy, but the flavour will surprise you!
-The tea is light for a black tea blend, with notes of earth, fruits and a smoky aftertaste with a clean finish.
-It produces a kombucha that is also earthy, slightly smoky yet light in body.
+The tea is a bold black tea blend with notes of earth, fruits and a smoky aftertaste with a clean finish.
+It produces a kombucha that is also earthy, slightly smoky.
 The aroma of smoke is stronger than the flavour.
 This kombucha pairs very well with lemon or grapefruit, herbs and spices.
-We want to see someone try this with tomato juice as we know it pairs well with clamato
+Kombucha is not your thing?
+Try this with clamato juice and vodka for an ultimate smoky Caesar!!

 Combine the following to make a 1 gallon batch of kombucha!